interval1066/interp/windows/README.md

 compatible, if you have problems would love ot hear about them, send reports to interval1066@gmail.com.

-1) Build libconfig using one of the visual studio project files it comes with.

-2) Copy the appropriate libconfig header and lib files for your project into interp/extra; interp's default project configuration anticipates libconfig.h/...++.h & .lib files existing in $(ProjectDir)..\extra, modify the project macro "$(InterpExtra)" to point into any directory on your build system that contains the header and lib files.
+1) Make sure your have vcpkg installed and configured for your visual studio environment.

+2) Use vcpkg to install libconfig.

-3) Start developing your own shell.
+3) Start developing your shell.

+That's it.
+If you'd prefer not to use vcpkg you'll need to download libconfig from http://hyperrealm.github.io/libconfig/, build it, install it, and copy libconfig.lib & libconfig.h into the "extra" folder in the interp source tree.

 Refer to the libconfig license for how you can distribute with your interp-based Windows application, I don't think its very restrictive.